Ankle Sprain

 How does an Ankle Sprain develop?

 The primary pathology is the twisting of the ankle which, in turn, may injure or damage the integrity of ankle ligaments, tendons and supporting tissues.
-The most common clinical scenario is the shifting of an ankle with the foot fixed to the ground; falling on a slippery or unstable surface causing the ankle to roll.
+A frequent situation we encounter involves an ankle shifting while the foot remains on the ground, often occurring when someone slips or loses balance on a slick or uneven surface, to the ankle rolling.
 Ankle sprains are also seen frequently when undue pressure is applied to the angle of the ankle when the foot is not properly resting on the ground.
 Excessive stretching of the ankle leads to tearing of ligaments and damage to the micro-fibers of tendons that eventually leads to a clinical manifestation of ankle sprain.

 As a result of tissue injury, inflammatory blood cells invade the site of injury and release mediators that cause pain, swelling, redness, bruising and tenderness.